• Skip to primary navigation

 • The filling can be used for filling any tier of the fondant cakes, even the lowest tier.

-• It can be also used to top other cakes or cupcakes.
+• It can also be used to top other cakes or cupcakes.

 • You can drool over this cream cheese filling if you have a look at this chocolate cake with cream cheese frosting.